Bentley Continental GT: Marketing

+Mulliner Batur (2023)

+The Bentley Mulliner Batur is a limited production model designed by the Bentley Mulinner Coachbuilt team.
+The Batur is named after Lake Batur, a volcanic crater lake in Kintamani on the Bali island of Indonesia.
+Both a convertible and coupe were offered (the Batur Coupe is simply known as Batur), with 16 convertibles and 18 coupes produced.
+The Batur is the last new Bentley model to use the W12 engine, as well as the most powerful, with the engine upgraded with a new intake system, upgraded turbochargers, and a revised tune to produce 740 PS at 5500 rpm and 737 lbft of torque at 1750-5000 rpm in the coupe, and 750 PS in the convertible.
+Bentley claims a 0-100 km/h (62 mph) acceleration time of 3.3 seconds and a top speed of 209 mph for the coupe.
+The base price of the Batur is around 2.1 million USD.
+The Batur is handcrafted in Mulliner's workshop at Bentley's carbon neutral factory in Crewe, England.

 Concept cars

 Continental GTZ (2008)

 The Continental GTZ is a version of the Bentley Continental GT Speed with a custom body produced in association with Italian coachbuilder Zagato, with technical partners Coventry Prototype Panels, DELVIS GmbH and PPG.
 The project was conceived during a discussion between Bentley Motors Limited CEO Dr. Ing.
 Franz Josef Paefgen and Dr. Andrea Zagato, President of Zagato at the Pebble Beach Concours d'Elegance in 2006.
 According to Autoblog, the GTZ was limited to just nine examples.

 The vehicle was unveiled at the 2008 Geneva Motor Show.

 Continental Flying Star (2010)

 The Bentley Continental Flying Star is a 2-door wagon version of the Bentley Continental built on the basis of the Continental GTC in collaboration with Carrozzeria Touring Superleggera.
 Only 19 units were built.

 Continental GT3 Concept Racer (2012)

 The Continental GT3 Concept Racer is a race car concept based on the Continental GT V8.
 It was unveiled at the 2012 Paris International Auto Salon, followed by the 2012 LA Auto Show.